 Drive 1 hour back to Guilin and visit the Reed Flute Caves to admire the stunning colours of the stalagmites and stalactites.
 You will take a walk through the caves, sometimes along damp paths and stairs.
 It usually takes about 1.5 hours to complete the route and can be quite cool inside.
-Take a tour of the South China Pearl Factory where you will have the opportunity to buy these precious stones.
-Also stroll around picturesque Ronghu Lake and admire the Sun and Moon Pagodas - two towering examples of traditional Chinese-Buddhist architecture, and visit the Ancient South Gate.
+Then stroll around picturesque Ronghu Lake and admire the Sun and Moon Pagodas - two towering examples of traditional Chinese-Buddhist architecture, and visit the Ancient South Gate.